 I notice this architectural detail on the way up the hill, Cuesta de Belen.
 Built in the 15th century in the main commercial area for traders.
 Like a medieval shopping centre!
 These are the details that fascinated me when I visited Sanlucar.

-Sanlucar de Barrameda is also well known for sherry and vineyards too.
+Sanlucar de Barrameda is also well known for sherry wines and its historic vineyards too.
 Barbadillo and Zuleta being the most well known ones.

 Delgado Zuleta is the oldest in the sherry triangle.
 (Sanlucar de Barrameda, El Puerto de Santa Maria & Jerez Spain).
 Zuleta has been making Manzanilla since 1718.
 Although documents can only be traced to 1744.
 (Address: Avenida de Rocío Jurado, 11540 Sanlúcar de Barrameda)